 Lake Tahoe Cruise Practicalities

-- From inside the boat's cabin, the views seem like scenes from a movie.
-To fully enjoy the experience, get outside and feel the wind and sun and spray.
+From inside the boat's cabin, the views seem like scenes from a movie.
+To fully enjoy the experience, get outside and feel the wind, sun, and spray.

-- Wear PLENTY of high-powered sunscreen; the thin air coupled with reflection from the water will make your skin much burn faster than normal.
+Wear PLENTY of high-powered sunscreen.
+The thin air coupled with reflection from the water will make your skin much burn faster than usual.
 And because of the reflection, this is one place where even the widest-brimmed hat won't help much.

 Tahoe Gal is a paddle-wheeler boat that departs from Tahoe City on the north side of the lake.
 It looks like one of those boats you might have seen on the Mississippi River in Huck Finn's time.
-They offer lunch and brunch cruises, along with tours at happy hour and sunset.
+They offer lunch and brunch cruises, along with tours at happy hour and sunset and some special event tours that include Fourth of July fireworks.

 Tahoe Bleu Wave is a luxury yacht that departs from Round Hill Pine Beach, a little south of Zephyr Cove on the southeast shore.
 They offer tours to Emerald Bay, lunch cruises and evening tours in the summer.

-Tahoe Cruises takes you on a tour in an elegant, classic 1950s motor yacht.
+Tahoe Cruises takes you on tour in the Safari Rose, an elegant, classic 1950s motor yacht.
 Their tours include a barbecue lunch in Emerald Bay, along with happy hour and sunset trips.
 They depart from Round Hill Pines Resort on the southeast side of the lake.
 Their complimentary shuttle will pick you up at many locations around the lake.